Chevrolet Corvair

+Development
-In 1952, Ed Cole was promoted to chief engineer of the Chevrolet Motor Division.
-Four years later, in July 1956, he was named General Manager of Chevrolet (GM's largest automotive division) and became a vice president of General Motors.
-At Chevrolet, Cole pushed for many of the major engineering and design advancements introduced in the Chevrolet car and truck lines between 1955 and 1962.
-He was completely involved in the development and production of the air-cooled rear-engine Corvair.
-The Corvair was a ground-breaking car in its day.
-As chief engineer, Cole was also heavily involved in the development of the Corvette sports car.
-He is also known as the "father" of the small-block Chevy V8, one of the most celebrated engines in American automotive history.

-The first time Chevrolet manufactured an air-cooled engine was briefly in 1923 with the Chevrolet Series M Copper-Cooled, which due to engineering challenges, was deemed a failure.
+The development of the Chevrolet Corvair in the late 1950s is an unconventional chapter in American automotive history, driven by shifting market dynamics and visionary leadership.
+Ed Cole, a pivotal figure at General Motors, was promoted to chief engineer of the Chevrolet Motor Division in 1952.
+Four years later, in July 1956, he ascended to the role of general manager of Chevrolet, GM's largest automotive division, and became a GM vice president.
+Cole was a driving force behind many significant engineering and design advancements introduced across Chevrolet's car and truck lines between 1955 and 1962.
+His influence extended to the Corvette sports car as well as the development and production of the air-cooled, rear-engine Corvair.
+He is also widely recognized as the "father" of the small-block Chevy V8.
+Chevrolet had experimented with an air-cooled engine in 1923 with the Chevrolet Series M Copper-Cooled; however, that venture was deemed a failure due to engineering challenges.

-By the late 1950s, the physical size of the entry-level models offered by the Big Three American domestic auto manufacturers (General Motors, Ford, and Chrysler) had grown considerably; effectively abandoning the market for the smaller vehicles that had been available in the past.
-A successful modern "compact car" market segment was established in the U.S. by the 1950 Nash Rambler.
-Growing sales of imports from Europe, such as Volkswagen, Renault, Fiat and others, showed that demand existed in the U.S. market for small cars, often as a second car or an alternative for budget-minded consumers.
-While the "Big Three" continued to introduce ever-larger cars during the 1950s, the new American Motors Corporation (AMC) focused its business strategy on smaller-sized and fuel-efficient automobiles, years before a real need for them existed.
-AMC, a far smaller company than the "Big Three", positioned itself as a "dinosaur-fighter" (underdog); its compact Rambler models helped push AMC to third place in domestic automobile sales.
-American Motors also reincarnated its predecessor company's smallest Nash model as the "new" 1958 Rambler American for a second model run, an almost unheard-of phenomenon in automobile history.
-In 1959, Studebaker followed AMC's formula by restyling its mainstream economy-model sedan, calling it the Lark and billing it as a compact.
-The Lark success helped give Studebaker a respite for several years before the company ceased automobile production in 1966.
+By the late 1950s, the physical size of the entry-level models offered by the "Big Three" American domestic auto manufacturers (General Motors, Ford, and Chrysler) had grown considerably.
+This expansion effectively abandoned the market segment for smaller, more economical vehicles that had previously been available.
+However, a successful modern "compact car" market segment had already been firmly established in the U.S. by the 1950 Nash Rambler.
+Concurrently, growing sales of European imports, such as Volkswagen, Renault, Fiat, and others, clearly demonstrated a burgeoning demand in the U.S. market for small cars, often serving as a second vehicle or an affordable alternative for budget-minded consumers.

+While the "Big Three" continued introducing ever-larger cars throughout the 1950s, the newly formed American Motors Corporation (AMC) adopted a contrasting business strategy.
+Years before a widespread perceived need for them existed, AMC strategically focused on smaller-sized and fuel-efficient automobiles.
+As a far smaller company than any of the "Big Three," AMC positioned itself as an underdog.
+Its compact Rambler models proved highly successful, helping to propel AMC to third place in domestic automobile sales.
+American Motors further capitalized on this trend by reintroducing its predecessor company's smallest Nash model as the "new" 1958 Rambler American for a second model run—an almost unheard-of phenomenon in automotive history.
+In 1959, Studebaker followed AMC's successful formula by restyling its mainstream economy-model sedan, rebranding it as the Lark and marketing it as a compact.
+The Lark's initial success gave Studebaker a reprieve for several years before the company ultimately ceased automobile production in 1966.